This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Olive Oil – Used to thin out the pesto to make it easier to drizzle.
 I added 2 tablespoons of oil to 1/4 cup of pesto to get the right consistency, but this can vary.
 If your pesto is already very runny, you can omit the extra oil.

 - Balsamic Glaze – Sometimes this is called balsamic reduction, this is the classic topping for Caprese skewers.
 You can get this at the grocery store, but I love making homemade balsamic glaze from balsamic vinegar, so there’s no sugar added.
 If you want store-bought glaze for convenience, I like this brand, which also has no added sugar or preservatives.

 - Black pepper – Use freshly cracked black pepper for best flavor, but pre-ground will work if that’s what you have.

 - Toothpicks – For skewering!
 Longer skewers (like these bamboo skewers) are also a great option.

 If you like avocado Caprese salad, add some diced avocado to this Caprese appetizer skewers recipe!
 (I recommend using the longer bamboo skewers mentioned above if you do this, so that the avocado can fit.)

 How To Make Caprese Skewers

-This section shows how to make tomato mozzarella basil skewers, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make tomato mozzarella basil skewers, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Assemble.
 Thread tomatoes, bacon pieces (if using), basil, and mozzarella balls onto toothpicks, following the order listed.